q2aprick/q2a-alphanumeric-username/README.md

   Note:

   #1: Caps Lock still works, just like in Twitter and Reddit.
-If you want usernames to be in nomarl case like in Instagram, you have to add more codes by yourself.
-Hint: the simplest way is to convert captialized letters into normal case.
+If you want usernames to be in normal case like in Instagram, you have to add more codes by yourself.
+Hint: the simplest way is to convert capitalized letters into normal case.

   #2: The mention feature has some drawbacks: